 The R-301 is a consistent light ammo assault rifle for short and mid-range combat.
 As the match gets closer to the end, it’s an easy swap to the light R-99 for closer quarters action and a faster fire rate.
 I didn’t recommend the R-99 first because it has a lot of recoil.
 Plus, it suffers without an extended light mag.

-Apex Legends has two perks that were added to help balance different legends that were either underpowered or a little too strong.
-Low Profile is a perk added to certain legends making them take an increased 5% damage, but was removed in season 9.
-This also made it so characters with Low Profile would take the same damage to the body as they do to their legs.
+Apex Legends originally had two perks that were added to help balance different legends if they were underpowered or too strong.
+Low Profile was a passive perk that made stronger characters take an increased 5% damage, but was removed in season 9.
+This also made it so characters with Low Profile would take the same damage to their legs that their body does.

 The second perk is Fortified that reduces incoming damage by 15% and prevents being slowed by bullets.
 This passive perk is still included in the game.
 We’ve included characters below that originally had Low Profile and still have Fortified.